-mour recent Ofsted inspection services to care leavers were described outstanding.
+In our recent Ofsted inspection services to care leavers were described as outstanding.

-now have 501 care leavers open to the REACH team.
-The majority of our care leavers are remaining open to us post 21 as young people want to benefit from ongoing support from their YPA.
-We have expanded the number of YPA's to reflect this and will be expanding to two teams this year.
+We now have 501 care leavers open to the REACH team The majority of our care leavers are remaining open to us post 21 as young people want to benefit from ongoing support from their YPA.
+We have expanded the number of YPA's to reflect this and will be expanding to two teams this year